GameServerManagers/LinuxGSM-Docs/configuration/cronjobs.md

 #### Cronjob generator

-If you have any doubt about a particular syntax, you can use this generator : [http://crontab-generator.org](http://crontab-generator.org/)
+If you have any doubt about a particular syntax, you can use [this generator](../(http://crontab-generator.org/).

 ## LinuxGSM Cronjobs examples